jdrichardsappacad/react-2021/week-14/practices/13-react-form-validations/README.md

 set the `validationErrors` variable as you need to.

 At the top of the file, `import` the `useEffect` hook from the `react` package.
-Add a `useEffect` with an empty dependency array below the defintion of the `onSubmit` function, and move the `validate` function inside of the `useEffect`'s callback function.
+Add a `useEffect` with an empty dependency array below the definition of the `onSubmit` function, and move the `validate` function inside of the `useEffect`'s callback function.
 Then, move the lines in the `onSubmit` that do the validation into the `useEffect`.
 Go ahead and update the dependency array to